-Subcontracting – You may only appoint a subcontractor as subcontracting carrier if Quicargo has approved this specific subcontractor in writing prior to the execution of the transport order and you are only allowed to subcontract a shipment one time.
-A Carrier only has to ask for approval for a specific subcontractor once, after that the subcontractor is verified.
+Subcontracting – You are only allowed to subcontract a shipment one time.
 You agree contractually with the subcontracting carrier that he is obliged to comply with the provisions of these GTC in the same way as you are.
 In such cases, the selection and use of subcontractors is your own responsibility and at your own risk.
 You will make the selection with the care of a prudent businessman and must ensure that the subcontractor has all the insurance policies and certificates necessary for the execution of the transport order.

-Use of third parties – It is prohibited to transfer the Quicargo order to any third party, not being a verified subcontractor, this includes but is not limited to marketplaces and unverified subcontractors.
-If the Carrier violates this arrangement he will be obliged to pay a contractual penalty of ten times the order value.
-Furthermore, Quicargo is entitled to claim additional damages from the Carrier.
+Use of third parties – It is prohibited to transfer the Quicargo order to any third party, not being a subcontractor as defined in the article above, this includes but is not limited to marketplaces, bidding platforms and unverified subcontractors.
+If the carrier violates this arrangement Quicargo has the right to expel the carrier from the platform for a period of 24 months.